rayshader/cp2077-red-filesystem/README.md

   LogChannel(n"Info", s"Wrote Json in file '\(file.GetFilename())'.");
 }
 ```

-> Currently, you cannot create a `JsonObject` / `JsonArray` without reading it
-> from a file.
-You cannot update the content of Json data.
-These features will
-> be implemented in the future.

 # Development
 Contributions are welcome, feel free to fill an issue or a PR.